SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_sub_portal.rst

 \* voucherCatalogNumber or value used to name sequences in FASTA file

-** Specimen_ID will translate to Specimen_voucher or Isolate, depending on what was chosen in the previous tab of the portal
+** Sequence_ID will translate to Specimen_voucher or Isolate, depending on what was chosen in the previous tab of the portal

 Further Source Modifier Notes for Consideration:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^